nustechnology/technical-notes/code-quality-series-0-introduction.md

 > Technical debt (also known as design debt or code debt) is a concept in software development that reflects the implied cost fo additional rework caused by choosing an easy solution now instead of using a better approach that would take longer.

 ### How to increase your code quality?
 If you've reflected on your code and wondered if you could have made it better, then this series is just for you.
 Sometimes you might need to have a strong motivation on the go.
 I suggest to chose wisely something that matters you the most.
-Below is a quote from Mr. Chien that you can keep in mind as your guide.
+Below is a quote from Mr. ChienTX that you can keep in mind as your guide.

 > You're not writing code, you're writing your profile.